theking8694/pinetime-boot-flasher/README.md

 1. Move the openocd-spi folder to the Desktop folder 1.a.
 (When the folder is opened, you should see a folder named bin)
 2. Download this repo's files
+2.a.
+Move the files to desktop, not in a folder
 3. Get the desired bootloader file
 4. Connect the Pi to the PineTime SWD pins (look at (https://gist.github.com/lupyuen/6913bcd5ff5a5d67698f8bac0d84599b#file-pi-swd-spi-md))
 5. In a terminal, run the flash-boot.sh